-This month, we saw widespread coverage for our partnership with First Street Foundation who have released Flood Factor - the first openly available and comprehensive flood data for the US.
-Nearly six million properties across the US have a substantial risk of flooding that isn’t disclosed by federal flood maps, but the new data - built using Fathom’s USv2 model - is a virtually unprecedented disclosure of potentially how much damage climate change can cause to people’s homes through flooding.
+Nearly six million properties across the US have a substantial risk of flooding that isn’t disclosed by federal flood maps, but the new data – built using Fathom’s US 2.0 model – is a virtually unprecedented disclosure of potentially how much damage climate change can cause to people’s homes through flooding.

 Focusing on the importance of measuring flooding in the context of climate change, Bloomberg ran an extensive feature on the impact the new tool would make to American homeowners who can now instantly see the flood risk of their property.